ramya487/Weather-Web-App/README.md

 - HTML
 - CSS
 - JAVASCRIPT
+-<br>

+NOTE: Require apikey to fetch the weather

 ### Work Flow
 #### Login/Sign Up
 This Weather Application will first land in a page that requests to either login or sign up.